 The photograph here shows some double glazed sashes I have been working on for a property in Brighton.

-A couple of photos showing the parting-bead and staff-bead used to draft proof the windows.
+A couple of photos showing the parting-bead and staff-bead used to draught-proof the windows.

 For more information on sash window refurbishment etc. see here.